Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Kentavious Caldwell-Pope Insights vs. the Timberwolves

+- Caldwell-Pope is responsible for attempting 8.9% of his team's field goal attempts this season with 8.3 per game.

-- The Nuggets rank 27th in possessions per game with 99.5.
-His opponents, the Timberwolves, have one of the fastest tempos, ranking seventh with 104.0 possessions per contest.
+- Caldwell-Pope's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Timberwolves are one of the league's fastest, ranking seventh with 104 possessions per contest.

-- The Timberwolves are the 18th-best defensive team in the league, giving up 115.8 points per game.
+- Conceding 115.8 points per contest, the Timberwolves are the 18th-ranked squad in the NBA on defense.

-- The Timberwolves allow 44.7 rebounds per game, ranking 22nd in the NBA.
+- On the boards, the Timberwolves have given up 44.7 rebounds per game, which puts them 22nd in the league.

-- The Timberwolves are the 10th-ranked team in the league, allowing 25.0 assists per game.
+- Giving up 25 assists per game, the Timberwolves are the 10th-ranked squad in the league.

-- The Timberwolves are the 16th-ranked squad in the NBA at allowing threes, conceding 12.3 made 3-pointers per contest.
+- The Timberwolves are the 16th-ranked squad in the NBA at allowing threes, giving up 12.3 made 3-pointers per contest.

 Kentavious Caldwell-Pope vs. the Timberwolves